 - Local newspaper stories help local people know you are there and what you’re doing.

-- Getting yourself local PR shows eagerness and commitment to the project, great for match funding opportunities through charities.
+- Getting yourself local publicity shows eagerness and commitment to the project: great for match funding opportunities through charities.

 - Local philanthropists and businesses can keep informed and find out about you.

 How to make the most of media and press for fundraising

 We know you can’t just click your fingers and get coverage for your cause.
 But, making the most of media and press when you’re fundraising is essential for connecting with your local audience.
 Ultimately, they’re going to be the people who can benefit from the new paddling access point, so it’s really important to keep them informed!
 So here are our top tips…

 - Write a press release.
 In a press release, make sure you include the what, who, where, why, when and how.
 Who are you?
 What are you fundraising for?
 Why is it important for the local area?
 What’s the impact?
 How can people get involved?
 How can people donate?
 Is there a sponsorship option or event for people to attend?
 Make sure you also include your contact details for the Editor, a photo of your group, social media and donations links.
 This is your window to the outside world.
 Sell yourself to them!